 The Master of Arts Program in Digital Studies allows students in the College to combine a BA program in an undergraduate major with an interdisciplinary MA program in Digital Studies.
 The MA program allows students flexibility to explore interests in a number of areas, including textual analysis, computational linguistics, historical or cultural studies, and digital arts and media.

 Undergraduate students pursuing this option are in “concurrent residence” beginning in the Autumn Quarter of their fourth year at the University and remain in this status for three contiguous quarters.

 Where to Begin

-Potential applicants should meet with the BA/MA Adviser in the College during the Autumn Quarter of their third year to fill out a BA/MA worksheet.
-The BA/MA Adviser’s signature certifies that prospective applicants are far enough along in their College program to complete the course requirements for both degrees within four years.
+Potential applicants should meet with their College adviser during the Autumn Quarter of their third year to confirm that the student is far enough along in their College program to complete the course requirements for both degrees within four years.